groovmekanik/m4l-oversampling/README.md

 If you find this useful, consider donating; https://www.paypal.com/paypalme/groovmekanik

 Huge thanks to Wilson Ryan (aka quail on Discord) for his help and examples!

+## Feedback / Improvements

+Let me know if theres anything that could be improved or you find something interesting when using these OS methods.
+Thanks!